 Engine rough idling

-Engine rough idling is one main causes of engine braking failure.
+Engine rough idling is one of the main causes of engine braking failure.
 Rough idling is usually caused by defective or damaged spark plug wires or spark plugs.
-Engaging the engine braking becomes difficult when your car’s engine runs roughly, resulting in engine braking failure.
+Engaging the engine braking becomes difficult when your car’s engine runs roughly, leading to a failure of the engine braking.

 Engine stalling

-Many things could lead to your car’s engine stalling.
-Lack of fuel, a dead alternator, defective coolant sensor, or forgetting to depress your car’s clutch or switching to neutral when stopping your vehicle could make the engine stall, among other reasons.
+Many factors can cause your car’s engine to stall.
+Lack of fuel, a dead alternator, a defective coolant sensor, or forgetting to depress your car’s clutch or switch to neutral when stopping your vehicle could make the engine stall, among other reasons.
 In any case, if your car’s engine consistently stalls, you will most likely experience engine braking failure.

 Engine misfiring